erikv30/React_projects/netflix-clone/README.md

 for the live version

-Note: If you are going to download the code and test it, you must provide a TMDb API_KEY and put it in request.js in src folder between the ' '
+Note: If you are going to download the code and test it, you must provide a TMDb API_KEY and put it in the file request.js in the src folder between the " " of API_KEY